MathieuMorrissette/ArchLinuxForMacbook3.1/README.md

 sudo nano /etc/grub.d/01_enable_vga.conf
 ```

-then run this command : ( change the info according to your previous command output )
+then add this insideile : ( change the info according to your previous command output )

 ```
 cat << EOF